moh2021-hub/-Data-Analysis-Visualization-with-python/README.md

 Data visualization is an essential step in making data science projects successful — an effective plot tells a thousand words.

-In this tutorial, we'll explore data visualization using the Pandas package.
+In this repo, we'll explore data visualization using the Pandas package.
 We'll focus on visualizing the weekly closing prices of Facebook, Microsoft, and Apple stocks over the past few months.

 ## Features